Best Travel Cards for Australians Heading Overseas in 2025

 Some cards which are offered by providers which have physical locations might also offer ways to top up in cash.
 Fees may apply to different top up or load methods, so you’ll need to check your chosen card’s terms and conditions before you get started.

-How to choose the right travel card for you
+How to choose the best travel card for you

 Different travel cards have their own features and fees.
 Comparing a few is the best way to decide which is the right one for you.
 Here are a few things to consider: